NeuralNomad081/NeuralNomad081/README.md

 # 💫 About Me:
-🔭 I’m currently working on Fine Tuning LLM's <br>🌱 I’m currently learning RAG, Deep Learning Neural Nets<br>💬 Ask me about Data Science, AI/ML, Python<br>
+🔭 Working on the exciting field of Fine-tuning Large Language Models.<br>
+🌱 Diving deeper into Retrieval-Augmented Generation (RAG) and Deep Learning Neural Networks.<br>
+💬 Happy to chat about Data Science, AI/ML, and Python.
+Ask away!<br>

 ## 🌐 Socials: